LucasDiogo96/S.O.L.I.D/README.md

  ```

-And we just need to use inheritance
+And we just need to use inheritance.

   ```csharp
         public class MongoDBRepository : IRepository

  ```
 And here is the magic.
-We wont need to instantiate the class by database if we need to change the kind of persistence  we will change it only in one place and it will be in the dependency injection container to make reference to the new persistence.
+We won't need to instantiate the class by database if we need to change the kind of persistence we will change it only in one place and it will be in the dependency injection container to make reference to the new persistence.

  ```csharp
     private readonly IRepository _repository;